mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 <!-- NOTE - This may be moved to design chapter -->

+Giving learners agency via their choice over the design of created public code products has the potential to motivate ad sustain programming activity [@papert_mindstorms_1980; @kafai_constructionism_1996-1], but brings with it the potential for both facilitator stress in supporting diverse activity, and the potential for diversion for students away from target areas of subject exploration (a tension Noss and Hoyles call the play paradox [@hoyles_pedagogy_1992])

+Addressing these tensions work by Franklin and friends suggest the use of the UMC framework [@franklin_analysis_2020].

+Other work from UMC proponent Lytle suggests a list of extensions to choose from, swapping create for choose [@lytle_use_2019-1].
+Based partly on the cause of teacher stress caused by the open ended nature of the "Create" part of the model.

 UMC has been developed to be end with scaffolded set of choices.
 In a study where students use a block based language to develop simulations - the authors note limits of study but are enthusiastic about providing a limited set of choices for final exploration within a limited time frame [@lytle_use_2019-1; @lytle_use_2019]